 Oyaguchi Historical Park (大谷口歴史公園 Ōyaguchi rekishi kōen) is located in the area of former Kanasugi Gate.

-At the site of the castle, some characteristic dry moats were preserved: shojibori (障子堀 "lattice-pattern hillings"), ridge moats with embankments that prevented enemies from attacking (see photos).
+At the site of the castle, some characteristic dry moats were preserved: shojibori (障子堀 "lattice-pattern moats"), ridge moats with embankments that prevented enemies from attacking (see photos).

 The inner bailey was on the top of the hill, surrounded by earthworks.

-Another type of dry moat were unebori (畝堀) with ridges that made it hard for attackers to advance.
-The ridges however had been shaved, as can be seen on the photography at the time of the excavation).
+Another type of dry moat was unebori (畝堀) with ridges that made it hard for attackers to advance.
+The ridges, however, had been shaved, as can be seen on the photography at the time of the excavation).